As A Queer Woman, Lesbian Bars Made Me Feel Safe. Now They’re Disappearing

-It’s been almost nine months since the pandemic started, and at this point I’ve gotten used to missing things, people, and places that I once took for granted — my favorite ramen spot, which closed for good in March; my local AMC; even my old office.
+It’s been almost nine months since the pandemic started, and at this point I’ve gotten used to missing things, people, and places that I once took for granted — my favourite ramen spot, which closed for good in March; my local cinema; even my old office.
 But most of all, I miss lesbian bars.

 Though I came out as bisexual at 17, the first time I visited a lesbian bar was after I graduated from college, when I moved to New York City for an internship.
 Like most people, I had a ton of things I was excited to do once I arrived.
 But before visiting classic tourist attractions like the Empire State Building or Central Park, I wanted to go to a lesbian bar.
 I was hoping to find a place for myself in the queer community, somewhere I could feel at home.